bayashi/mclocks/README.md

 #### size

-Number: 14
+number | string: 14

 The `size` is a size of charactor for date-time, in pixel.
+It can also be specified as a string that includes a unit (e.g., `"125%"`, `"1.5em"`).

 #### margin